ricco386/RPi.MC/README.rst

 Usage
 -----

-You have to create a `.sensor.cfg` file and place into `/home/pi/.sensor.cfg` you can find example file in RPi.Sensor repo: https://github.com/ricco386/RPi.Sensor/blob/master/sensor.cfg.example and override default values in `[Magnetic_Contact]` section.
+You have to create a `.sensor.cfg` file and place into `/home/pi/.sensor.cfg` you can find example file in RPi.Sensor repo: https://github.com/ricco386/RPi.Sensor/blob/master/raspi_sensor/sensor.cfg.example and create section `[Magnetic_Contact]` where you can override default values.

 `raspi-mc` also support multiple parameters to overwrite config parameters.
 For more info run::